BridgesUNCC/BridgesUNCC.github.io/_posts/2014-07-01-HelloWorld-Tutorial_part3.markdown

 ![drawing](/img/Tutorial/sampleCode2.png)

-> This is what our visualization should look like.
+> This is what our visualization should look like, again, minus the API key which has been removed for security purposes.

 ![drawing](/img/Tutorial/screenshot_10.png)